bigdevwhale/marat555.github.io/_posts/2019-01-13-laravel-eventbrite.md

 Eventbrite API wrapper for Laravel.

 ## Background
-One of my projects required a good Laravel Eventbrite Api wrapper, but from the existing implementations I didn’t like their code, so I decided to create my own implementation.
+One of my projects required a good Laravel Eventbrite Api wrapper, but I didn't like quality of any of existing imlementations, so I decided to create my own implementation.

 ## Eventbrite Laravel
 GitHub repository - [Eventbrite Laravel](https://github.com/Marat555/eventbrite-api-laravel-wrapper)